UESTC-Ingress/IFSolver/README.md

 ## Usage

+> Notice: Features of nearby portals can be pregenerated without put `ifs.png` in the directory.

+> You can prepare for this part once the IFS portal is determined to reduce the time of processing when the IFS Challenge image is available.

 ### Step 1:

 Use `IITC Plugin: Ingress Portal CSV Export` to download portal list.
 And put it in the project directory as `Portal_Export.csv`.

 ### Step 2:

+Put IFS Challenge image at the project directory as `ifs.png`.
+(Please use raw PNG instead of JPG to avoid noise caused by compression)

 Use `python3 main.py`.